keniacst/Hardness-Kenia-Castillo/README.md

 # Github Pages Branch
-You can see the full project in main branch :shipit:
+You can see the full project in master branch :shipit: